 Save a Marriage.

 Imagine knowing exactly how to respond to your spouse’s untrustworthy, uncooperative or apathetic behavior.
 Imagine feeling confident in what you say and do, knowing that you are handling things the “right” way – that is, the way that is most likely to save your marriage.

 debra has been Seen In

-Whether you need some fresh insight with regard to your marriage problem, some new ideas to try, or just someone to act as a sounding board, my one-on-one telephone sessions offer a casual and low-stress way to feel like you’re not fighting this battle alone.
-Conversations are relaxed, and while frank, always as positive as possible.
-There is no awkward small talk in a stranger’s office, just a friendly chat from the privacy and comfort of your own couch, desk, car or favorite park bench.
-So grab a good cup of coffee and let’s talk.
-We’ll get to the heart of the matter as soon as we can.
+Whether you need some fresh insight into your marriage problems, some new ideas to try, or just someone to act as a sounding board, Debra’s one-on-one telephone sessions offer a low-stress way to feel like you’re not fighting this battle alone.
+Conversations are relaxed, and while frank, always positive and purposeful.
+So grab a good cup of coffee, find a private place to talk, and wait for Debra’s call.
 One hour can make a big difference.

 Were they in love with each other?
 I’m not sure.
 If they weren’t, it was getting there.
 She couldn’t go more than ten minutes without checking her phone, and if I said anything – look out.
 The fight was on and it was always my fault.
 I feel like I caught it just in time.
 The most surprising thing to me has been how ending that friendship has given us a new beginning as a couple.
-There’s a more mature and united feeling to “us” now. – Josh
+There’s a more mature and united feeling to “us” now and you were instrumental in getting us there. – Josh